kudith/simple-weather-app/README.md

 ## To-Do

 This project is still under development.
-Here are some tasks you can consider:
+Here are some tasks that I want to do:

 - [ ] Improve error handling for API requests.
 - [ ] Add unit tests to ensure application reliability.